Academic Progress (AP) Academic Progress Policy pdf

 Successfully complete ALL credits attempted.

-Note: an INC, W, F, NP, AU and FA are considered unsuccessfully attempted credits.
+Note: an INC, W, F, NP, AU, D (for AAOT, ASOT, and AS), and FA are considered unsuccessfully attempted credits.

 Failing to meet any of these requirements may result in a “Suspension with no option for additional appeals”.